massylmoudoud/DynaSTI_Gretsi2025/ReadMe.md

 └──run_simulations.sh
 ```

-The `data` folder contains the example dataset used in the paper.
+The **`data`** folder contains the example dataset used in the paper.

-The `external` folder contains the C code of the function to compyte the proximal operator of the total variation proposed and impemented by L. Condat.
+The **`external`** folder contains the C code of the function to compute the proximal operator of the total variation proposed and implemented by L. Condat.

-The `notebooks` folder contains the jupyter notebooks to analyse the results and plot the figures
+The **`notebooks`** folder contains the Jupyter notebooks to analyze the results and plot the figures

 The folder **`notebooks/figs_GRETSI_soumission`** contains the exact figures that are used in the manuscript

 The figures generated when running the code are stored in folder  **`notebooks/figs`**

-The codes to run the methods for mutliple datasets or on a grid of hyperparameters are in the `scripts` folder.
+The codes to run the methods for multiple datasets and on a grid of hyperparameters are in the **`scripts`** folder.

-The source code of the methods are in the `src` folder
+The source code of the methods are in the **`src`** folder

 The PDF of the manuscript submitted to Gretsi 2025 is
 **`gretsi_soumission_ID1416.pdf`**

 > [!IMPORTANT]
 > All the notebooks (`.ipnb`) in **`notebooks`** where converted into scripts (`.py`) of the same names to
-> allow automated excecution.
+> allow automated execution.
 > The scripts should __NOT__ be modified.

 # How to reproduce the results:
-After clonning the repository, open a terminal in the root folder of the project.
+After cloning the repository, open a terminal in the root folder of the project.

-- First install the requirements in the file **`requiremnts.txt`** by running the folwing commends in athe terminal:
+- First install the requirements in the file **`requiremnts.txt`** by running the following commands in the terminal:
   This requires a valid [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main) (or Anaconda) installation

     ```Shell
     # Create a new environment
-    conda create --name Grest2025_ID1416
+    conda create --name Grest2025_ID1416 python==3.11.11
     # Activate environment
     conda activate Grest2025_ID1416
     # Install dependencies